 Can Coliving be a force to help reverse some of these negative trends?
 Let’s find out.

-First, we’ll briefly recap the three disadvantages of modern living and why Coliving operators should care about them.
+First, we’ll briefly recap each of three disadvantages and why Coliving operators should care about them.
 Then we’ll discuss the issue that is at the heart of all three disadvantages: homogenous groups.
 To wrap up we’ll offer some tools Coliving operators can use to combat the negative effects of homogenous groups and the disadvantages of the Network.

 One of the troubling living trends identified by Bill Bishop in The Big Sort is that many Americans in the twenty-first century live in communities where they are only exposed to ideas from a small section of the political spectrum.
 One of the biggest pieces of evidence supporting this trend can be found in US Presidential voting data that shows over 60% of Americans live in a county where one political party won the 2016 election by 20 percentage points or more.